kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 You will initially be prompted for

-- the **Name** of the trigger - must be a valid Kubernetes name as Triggers are stored as CRDs in your cluster.
+- the **Name** of the Trigger - must be a valid Kubernetes name as Triggers are stored as CRDs in your cluster.
 - the **K8s Resource** kind to monitor for events
 - the **Resources Identifier** for which resources to monitor, can either be a list of Kubernetes Labels or a specific resource name.
 - the **Triggered event** to listen for.